jnozzi/cocoadev.com/markdown/NSStringFromClass.md

-General/NSStringFromClass is a function which takes a class and returns its name in an General/NSString object suitable for displaying, encoding, transporting across a network, whatever.
+NSStringFromClass is a function which takes a class and returns its name in an NSString object suitable for displaying, encoding, transporting across a network, whatever.

-See also: General/NSClassFromString.
+See also: NSClassFromString.